JianxiangFENG/resampled-base-flows/README.md

 # Resampling Base Distributions of Normalizing Flows

-## New branch for customized editions
+## New branch for customized editions for flowDet

 ## Overview